SamuelBG13/robo-cheesecake/readme.md

 This will be eventually updated

-    The methods implemented were adapted for two papers by the labs of Jan Peters in Tübingen and Darmstadt.
+    The methods implemented were adapted for two papers by the labs of Jan Peters in TÃ¼bingen and Darmstadt.
     These papers are: